niutech/typescript-compile/README.md

     <script type="text/typescript" src="demo.ts"></script>

-and add these two JS files at the end of the HTML body:
+and add these two JS files *at the end of the HTML body*:

     <script type="text/javascript" src="typescript.min.js"></script>
     <script type="text/javascript" src="typescript.compile.min.js"></script>

 That's it!
-TypeScript will be compiled to JavaScript and evaluated on DOMContentLoaded.
+TypeScript will be compiled to JavaScript and immediately run, by appending the compiled script to the HTML body.
+You can see any compilation errors in the web console.

 Demo